 How Many Types of Skin Lesions Are There?

-Although. it is difficult to tell how many types of lesions are there because lesion is a broad1 category to classify into types, but it is easier to tell how many types of skin lesions are present.
+Although, it is difficult to tell how many types of lesions are there because lesion is a broad1 category to classify into types, but it is easier to tell main types of skin lesions that are present.
 The two main types of skin lesions are primary and secondary2.

 Primary skin lesions originate from previously healthy skin and are linked to a specific cause.
 On the other hand, secondary skin lesions develop from the evolution of a primary skin lesion, either due to traumatic manipulation, such as scratching or rubbing, or due to its treatment or progression.
 Skin lesions can be present in a various types of sizes, shapes, and forms.
 Furthermore, skin lesions can arise alone or in groups, and they can be localized in a particular place or spread throughout the entire body.

 What Causes Skin Lesions?

 An infection on or in the skin is the most common cause of a skin lesion.
 Later, in some diseases skin lesions can spread through direct skin to skin contact.
 Wart is an example of skin lesion, which is caused by human papillomavirus (HPV) and is spread from person to person by direct skin-to-skin contact.
 Direct touch can also spread the herpes simplex virus, which causes cold sores and genital herpes.
 Skin lesions can appear all over your body if you have a systemic infection, which is an infection that spreads throughout your body.
 Examples include chickenpox and shingles.
 MRSA and cellulitis are two infections that cause skin sores and can be fatal.